AntoineGsr/BSQ/README.md

 # BSQ
 The goal of this project is to find the biggets square of "." inside a map composed of :
 1st line -> numbers of rows;
-Others lines -> "." and "o" with "\n" at the end of the lines.
+Others lines -> "." and "o" with "\n" at the end of each lines.
 The BSQ must has to display the biggest square inside the map with "x" as fast as possible.

 To execute the BSQ: